Przejdź do treści głównej

 Total Productivity Tax:$720,000/year

-This is the most underestimated cost.
-CFOs see infrastructure bills, but productivity tax is invisible— until you calculate velocity metrics and compare to industry benchmarks.
+This is the cost most companies completely miss.
+CFOs see infrastructure bills, but productivity tax is invisible until someone sits down and calculates velocity metrics against industry benchmarks.

-Now you have all the factors.
-Here's step-by-step worksheet to calculate Total Cost of Legacy in your organization.
-This is exactly what I do for clients, packaged as a DIY framework.
+Now you have all the pieces.
+Here is a step-by-step worksheet to calculate Total Cost of Legacy in your organization.
+This is the same process I use with clients, packaged so you can do it yourself.

 Cost calculator and ROI analysis - financial tools for IT decisions